Organizing your #ProtestPP vigil

 - Planned Parenthood: BAD for [NAME OF YOUR CITY]

-The day before your protest, make a list of all the items you need to bring.
-It’s a terrible feeling to arrive at the protest site and realize you’ve forgotten something!
+The day before your vigil, make a list of all the items you need to bring.
+It’s a terrible feeling to arrive at the event site and realize you’ve forgotten something!

 On the day of the protest, arrive at least a half hour early to ensure you are the first one there and ready to greet protesters as they arrive.
-Have your signs at the ready and distribute them to protesters with a smile and a welcome.
-Give brief instructions about the nature of your protest so attendees know what to expect.
+Have any signs or literature at the ready and distribute them to participants with a smile and a welcome.
+Give brief instructions about the nature of your event so attendees know what to expect.

 If possible, delegate some of these jobs to another team member, so you’re free to oversee your protest.